Score Yourself Build Your Plan Read State of AINew The System Start Here

 Call Parameters

 Identical across all models: temperature 0.7, top_p 1.0, max_tokens 2048, no system prompt, no retrieval augmentation, no tool use.
 Each prompt run three times per model.
 The best of the three runs is scored, with ties broken by earliest run.
-Full parameters versioned at /data/ai-benchmark/models-2026.json.
+Full parameters versioned in the models manifest.

 The scoring protocol is the single most important methodological choice in this report.
 We name it loudly because it is what makes the data citable.

-• Inter-rater agreement is reported in the published Aggregate file.
+• Inter-judge agreement is reported in the published Aggregate file — the % of cross-judge axis comparisons within 1 point.

 Consumer-UX Validation